WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 We can make the turtle draw a circle with the code ```grid_turtle.circle(******)``` where we need to put the radius of the circle in pixels inside the brackets.
 Luckily we have a variable ```clock_radius``` which contains the radius of the clock, so we can use this variable in the ```circle()``` instruction.

-When the turtle draws the circle it will start and finish at the rightmost point of the circle, so before drawing we need to move the turtle to this point.

 We also want to set a colour for the circle.
 There are a lot of turtle colours ready for use in Python and we have already used "red" and "black" in the code.
 Some of the other colours available are: "white", "gray", "lightgray", "green", "lightgreen", "blue", "cyan", "yellow", "magenta", "gold", "orange", "maroon", "violet", "purple", "navy", "skyblue", "turquoise", "darkgreen", "chocolate", "brown".
 The turtle colour is set with ```grid_turtle.color(****)``` with the colour, *including quote marks*, inside the brackets.

 The turtle will initially be set with a pen width of 1, which will produce a very thin line - only one pixel wide.
 The outline of the clock will need to be thicker.
-You can set it to any number using ```grid_turtle.pensize(***)``` where you put your pensize in the brackets.
-Experiment to find the best thickness.
+You can set it to any number using ```grid_turtle.pensize(***)``` where you put your pen thickness in the brackets.

+However, a smarter way to do this is to give the pen thickness as a fraction of the clock radius.
+Then if you make your clock bigger or smaller the thickness of the circle will change in proportion.

+We can put the circle thickness as a fraction in a variable called ```circle_thick```.
+Try a value of 0.05 to start with, and experiment to achieve a good look.
+Then to get the *actual* thickness of the line in pixels  multiply ```circle_thick``` by ```clock_radius```.

+When the turtle draws the circle it will start and finish at the rightmost point of the circle, so before drawing we need to move the turtle to this point.

 Before drawing the circle we need to put the pen down.
+After drawing the circle we will put the pen up, to stop it drawing.

 Here are the lines of code to draw the circle.
 You will need to fill in the question marks.
 Use the information above to help, and don't worry if it doesn't work exactly first time.

 Insert these lines _**above**_ the ```while True:``` loop.

 ```
+circle_thick = 0.05

+grid_turtle.color(?)
+grid_turtle.pensize(clock_radius * circle_thick)

 grid_turtle.goto(?,?)
-grid_turtle.color(?)
-grid_turtle.pensize(?)
 grid_turtle.pendown()
 grid_turtle.circle(clock_radius)
+grid_turtle.penup()
 ```

 Run the code - you should now see a circle around the clock, and the hands moving inside it.
 Adjust the parameters to get the circle just right.